haka-security/haka/doc/user/tool_suite_haka.rst

 .. option:: --no-daemon

-    Do not run `haka` as daemon, do not detach from the command line.
+    Do not run haka as daemon, do not detach from the command line.

 .. option:: -c, --config

     Read setup configuration from given file.

-.. option:: --lua-debug
+.. option:: --luadebug

-    Start `haka` and immediately attach the Lua debugger.
+    Start haka and immediately attach the Haka debugger.

 Configuration file
 ------------------